top of page

 200 OK

-The JSON response object for a successfully paused message is:
+Example of a JSON response object for a successfully paused message is:

 {